nutanix/karbon-platform-services/how_to/cicd/gitlab/README.md

     * Create a variable called **REGISTRY_USER** which will refer to your container registry username
     * Create a variable called **REGISTRY_PASS** which will refer to your container registry password
     * Create a variable called **TOKEN** which will refer to your KPS API Token
+5. Create a Docker Hub repository for you application.

-**Note**: This example will be using Dockerhub as a container registry, but this framework can be used with any container registry.
+**Note**: This example will be using Docker Hub as a container registry, but this framework can be used with any container registry.

 ## CI/CD Pipeline